Jake Marisnick Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins have the third-ranked team ERA across all league pitching staffs (3.61).
+- The Twins' 3.56 team ERA ranks third across all MLB pitching staffs.

-- Twins pitchers combine to allow the fifth-fewest home runs in baseball (70 total, one per game).
+- Twins pitchers combine to give up the second-fewest home runs in baseball (70 total, one per game).

-- De Leon gets the call to start for the Twins, his first of the season.
+- Varland makes the start for the Twins, his 10th of the season.
+He is 3-2 with a 4.70 ERA and 50 strikeouts in 51 2/3 innings pitched.

+- The right-hander's last appearance was on Sunday against the Toronto Blue Jays, when he tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.

-- In 10 appearances this season, he has compiled a 3.86 ERA and averages 9.6 strikeouts per nine innings while opposing batters are hitting .255 against him.
+- In nine games this season, the 25-year-old has a 4.70 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.